12 Best Shoulder Workouts To Build Strong, Sculpted Delts

 Standing Dumbbell Shrug

-This isolation exercise targets your trapezius muscles, which run along the upper part of your back and neck.
+The dumbbell shrug targets your trapezius muscles, which run along the upper part of your back and neck.
 Here are the steps to do this exercise effectively.

 Standing Dumbbell Shrug Guide.
-Photo: Aliaksandr Makatserchyk
+Video: Aliaksandr Makatserchyk

 1. Hold a dumbbell in each hand by your side.
 Keep your arms extended, and make sure to stand with your feet shoulder-width apart.